 Mr. Flores also maintains an active pro bono practice, having represented victims of domestic violence seeking restraining orders and victims of Central American gang violence seeking asylum.

 Prior to joining Hueston Hennigan, Mr. Flores was an associate at Irell & Manella.
 While in law school, Mr. Flores was a judicial extern to the Honorable Edmond E. Chang of the U.S. District Court for the Northern District of Illinois and interned at the U.S. Attorney’s Office for the Northern District of Illinois.
 He also served as media editor for the Northwestern University Law Review.

 Representing Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire, 2018 Montecito mudslides, and 2018 Woolsey Fire.

-Cura Partners, Inc. v.
-John Does 1-20.
-Representing a leading cannabis company in an unfair competition and contractual interference dispute.
+Obtained a favorable settlement on behalf of leading cannabis company Cura Partners in an unfair competition and contractual interference lawsuit against competitor Bloom Farms.